sntubix/cav-class/README.md

 ----

-To use this code, you will need to download the CARLA open-source simulator at https://github.com/carla-simulator/carla
+To use this code, you will need to download the CARLA open-source simulator at https://github.com/carla-simulator/carla/releases/tag/0.9.16

 After creating and installing your conda environment, activate it and install the requirements with: conda install --file requirements.txt

 Make sure your terminal is in the same directory as the requirements.txt file.

-In order to run the simulation files on the remote ubix VM, don't forget to configure and connect to the Azure VPN, using the azurevpnconfig configuration file

 # Dataset